bdastur/notes/aws/advanced_networking.md

 * VPC is the main environment that provides logical network isolation and grouping of resources such as EC2, ECS and other AWS services.

-* VPC CIDR range (/28 - /16)
+* VPC CIDR range (/28 (16 ip addresses) - /16 (65536 ip addresses))
 * Addressing in VPC defaults to IPV4, but IPV6 and dual stacks can run in the VPC if required.

 * Provisioning in VPC is irreversible - once provisioned it cannot be changed.
 * Considerations - some services running in the VPC are reserved by AWS - eg:
-  IP address will be consumedd by internet gateway, DHCP service, NAT gateway, and reserved addresses AWS keeps unused for future services.
+  IP address will be consumed by internet gateway, DHCP service, NAT gateway, and reserved addresses AWS keeps unused for future services.
+* Default limit for Amazon VPCs in a region is 5.
+* Each subnet is mapped to a specific AZ.
+* Security groups and Network ACLs can span multiple AZs.
+* When you create a VPC, all subnets within the VPC can communicate with each other by default.
+* The first 4 ip addresses and last ip address **in each subnet CIDR block** is reserved, not available to use:
+  - 10.0.0.0   == Network address
+  - 10.0.0.1   == Reserved by AWS for the VPC router
+  - 10.0.0.2   == Reserved by AWS for DNS
+  - 10.0.0.3   == Reserved by AWS for future use.
+  - 10.0.0.255 == Network broadcast address.
+We do not support broadcast VPC, hence we reserve this address.

+## VPC Components:
+* Subnets
+* Route tables
+* DHCP option set
+* Security groups
+* Network ACLs
+And following optional components:
+* IGW
+* EIP address
+* ENI (Elastic network interface)
+* Endpoints
+* Peering
+* NAT instances and NAT gateway
+* VPC, customer gateways and VPNs.

+* IPsec is the security protocol supported by VPC.

 ### Private and public subnets:
+* 1 subnet == 1 AZ.
+1 AZ however can have multiple subnets.
+* Subnets can be private, public or VPN only.
+* A public subjet is one in which the associated route table directs the subnet traffic to the VPC's IGW.
+* A VPN-only subnet is one in which the route table directs the subnet traffic to Amazon VPC's VPG and does not have a route to the IGW.
+* Regardless of the type of subnet, the internal IP address range of the subnet is always private.
+* Minimum size subnet you can have in a VPC is /28
+* Maximum size subnet you can have in a VPC is /16
 * Two types of subnets within a VPC - public and private.
 * The only difference that makes a subnet public rather than private - instances running in a public network are  able to access the internet